Skip to main content

 Take Profit

-The percentage that the asset has to go in the direction of your trade in order to lock the profits
+The percentage the asset must move in the trade's direction to lock in profits.

 Based either on the average price or the initial order.
-If the Take profit is based on entry order, then Your Take Profit price target will be fixed.
-If the Take profit is based on the average entry price of the position then the % of the Take profit will be fixed.
+If Take profit is based on the entry order, the Take Profit price target will be fixed.
+If the Take Profit is based on the average entry price of the position, the Take Profit percentage will be fixed.

 Stop Loss

-The percentage of the asset that has to go in the opposite direction of your trade in order to stop the loss.
+The percentage of the asset that must go in the opposite direction of your trade in order to stop losses.

 Based either on the average price or the initial order.
-If stop loss is based on entry order, then your Stop Loss price target will be fixed.
-If the stop loss is based on the average entry price of the position then the % of the Stop Loss will vary based on the average price of your position.
+If Stop Loss is based on the entry order, the Stop Loss price target will be fixed.
+If Stop Loss is based on the average entry price of the position, the Stop Loss percentage will adjust based on the average price of your position.

 Trailing Stop

-Percentage for the Trailing stop activation and percentage for the trailing stop execution.
-You can read more about the Trailing Stop function here
+Percentage for activating and executing the Trailing Stop.
+You can read more about the Trailing Stop function here.

 Move Stop Loss to Breakeven

-The percentage that the asset has to go in the direction of your trade for the Stop Loss to move to the entry price.
-You can read more about Move stop loss to breakeven function here
+The percentage the asset must move in the direction of your trade for the Stop Loss to move to the entry price.
+You can read more about the Move Stop Loss to Breakeven function here.

-If your Stop Loss and Trailing stop will have the same price the Stop loss will have a priority and the position will show that it was closed using Stop Loss
+If your Stop Loss and Trailing Stop share the same price level, the Stop Loss will take priority, and the position will be shown as closed using Stop Loss.

 Backtest

-Once you have finished setting up your bot you can check your settings using the Backtest button.
-The Backtest will show you the results for the past 2 weeks.
-Once the Backtest is calculated you will see the graph with all the trades and the results on the right-hand side.
+Once you have finished setting up your bot, you can check your settings using the Backtest button.
+The backtest simulates performance over the past 30 days.
+After it completes, a graph with all trades will appear along with detailed results on the right-hand side.

 Live Bots

-Once you selected and backtested your parameters, you can start your DCA bot.
-The newly created bots will appear underneath the price chart.
+After selecting, backtesting and optimizing your parameters, you can launch your DCA bot.
+Newly created bots will appear underneath the price chart.

-Next to each bot, you will be able to find the set of actions that you can apply to this bot.
+Next to each bot, you will find a set of available actions that you can apply to the bot:

-Stop your bot.
-This action will stop the new entries.
-After applying these actions you will have two options in the new Pop-up window.
-You leave your trades open and the system will continue monitoring the trades.
-Or you can close all unrealized positions at the current market price.
+Stop your bot – Stops new entries.
+In the pop-up window, you’ll have two options: leave trades open (the system will continue monitoring them); close all open positions at the current market price.

-List of your strategies.
-This tab will show live and historical strategies made by your DCA bot.
+List of your strategies – Displays live and historical strategies executed by your DCA bot.

-Delete the bot.
-This will remove the bot completely from the list and delete all of its history.
+Delete the bot – Removes the bot from the list and deletes all its history.

 Did this answer your question?